bplaat/ccontinue/README.md

 # CContinue Transpiler
 *A transpiler that translates an OOP-extension for the C programming language back to C*

 I like C and I like C++, both are powerful languages in there own right.
 But C++ is quite complicated and sometimes I just want to create some classes with inheritance in my C project.
-So I've created the weird hacky Python transpiler that can translate a custom syntax inspired by C++ and Java back to C code.
+So I've created the weird hacky Python transpiler that can translate a C++ like syntax with a Java like class system back to C code 🤓.

 ## The syntax
 *The documentation is bad I know*